theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 >
 > Very good article, must be read by everyone.

+First, the disclaimer: I’m not a medical or paramedical professional.
+What you are about to read is _not_ medical advice.
+You will see a collection of tweets from an expert in the field—the tweets are advice from a professional.
+This post is for the purpose of general information and awareness.

-Before we talk about this message, I want to state that _some of the points_ mentioned are true.
-Second, we have still not fully understood this virus---we know a lot now, but not everything.
+Before we talk about this message, I want to state that _some of the points_ mentioned in it are true.
+Second, we have still not fully understood this virus---we know a lot, but not everything.
 (It does not matter which great sage claims what, or whether someone predicted this thousands, hundreds or tens of years ago.)
 This is a "new" virus, and we learn something new about it every month if not every week.

 Dr Faheem Younus (who happens to be from our neighbouring country) is a respectable figure in his field.
 He actively tweets about {{< smallcaps COVID-19 >}}.
-And I looked for these tweets on his timeline (you can do an [advanced search](https://twitter.com/search-advanced) yourself).
+And I collected these tweets from his timeline.
 I think the creator of the message paraphrased the doctor, and in my view, that is where the problem lies.

 Dr Younus has been vocal about not being paranoid.
-He advocates use of masks, and other safety measures listed for {{< smallcaps COVID-19 >}}.
-What this message does is take it a couple of notches up and talk about complete liberalisation of the protocol in closing.
+He advocates use of masks, and other {{< smallcaps COVID >}}-appropriate behaviour.
+What this forwarded message does is take it a couple of notches up and talk about complete liberalisation of the protocol in closing.

 That is not the way to go.